neurodance/AdaptiveGraph/README.md

-# adaptivegraph
+# Adaptive Graph
-A system for organizing Adaptive Cards
+A system for organizing and presenting Adaptive Cards